Srđan Kusovac: Career

 In July 2008, Kusovac became the media adviser to Montenegrin Prime Minister Milo Đukanović, presiding over the media fallout from the Montenegrin recognition of unilaterally declared independence of Kosovo.

-In October 2009, Kusovac got named the editor-in-chief of Pobjeda, daily newspaper owned by the Montenegrin government.
-During his reign, in 2010, the newspaper began to be published using the Latin script for the first time in its history after decades of using Cyrillic.
-Also, Kusovac got into several vicious printed exchanges with Željko Ivanović, editor-in-chief of Vijesti, rival Podgorica daily with a pro-opposition editorial policy.
+In October 2009, Kusovac became the editor-in-chief of Pobjeda, a daily newspaper owned by the Montenegrin government.
+During his reign in 2010, the newspaper began to be published using the Latin script for the first time in its history after decades of using Cyrillic.
+Additionally, Kusovac got into several vicious printed exchanges with Željko Ivanović, editor-in-chief of Vijesti, rival Podgorica daily with a pro-opposition editorial policy.
 Kusovac left the editorial post at Pobjeda in August 2013.
 The manner in which he left the paper aroused controversy in Montenegro.
 Vijesti published the news of Kusovac's departure from Pobjeda in early August 2013, however Kusovac angrily denied it, saying he is only going on vacation while vowing to "throw the Vijesti people in jail just like I promised".
 However, despite Kusovac's denials, his departure from Pobjeda was officially confirmed in late September 2013.

-At the same time Kusovac got announced as the new head of the Montenegrin government's Public Relations Bureau.
+At the same time, Kusovac got announced as the new head of the Montenegrin government's Public Relations Bureau.

 Two journalists from the independent weekly magazine Monitor, Milka Tadic Mijovic and Milena Perovic, sued Kusovac for damaging their "reputation and honour" in a series of articles that were published in Pobjeda between September 2011 and April 2012.
 The case was settled in 2019 when Kusovac was required to pay the two journalists 5,000 euros each.